-The good news is while research from the University of Cambridge shows money habits are set by the age of seven, parents have real power to foster financial literacy at home throughout kids' lives in various ways.
+The good news is, that while research from the University of Cambridge shows money habits are set by the age of seven, parents have real power to foster financial literacy at home throughout kids' lives in various ways.

 What to teach your child at each age?